davmac314/dasynq/README.md

 require the use of threads (and so does not require linking against a thread library).

 The existing backends include **epoll** and **kqueue**, meaning that it works on Linux and various BSDs (at least OpenBSD and FreeBSD) as well as Mac OS X ("macOS" as it is now called).
+There is also a less efficient backend based on **pselect**, meaning that it should also work on nearly all other POSIX-compliant systems.

 Dasynq is distributed under the terms of the Apache License, version 2.0, as found in the LICENSE file.